rsaris/heroku-dyno-manager/README.md

 ## Run application on device

 1. Get your phone working by follow instructions [here](https://reactnative.dev/docs/running-on-device)
-1. Determine your device ID by runing `adb devices`
+1. Determine your device ID by running `adb devices`
-1. Using that device name, run `npx react-native run-android --device=<device-id>
+1. Using that device name, run `npx react-native run-android --deviceId <device-id>`
+1. This is also `bin/start-android` the default behavior of.

 # Local setup
 1. Copy `src/config.js.sample` to `config.js`
 1. Update `HEROKU_APP_NAME` and `HEROKU_API_KEY` to match the application you are working with

-* [ ] Add ability to restart a single dyno based on hard coded app and credentials
+* [x] Add ability to restart a single dyno based on hard coded app and credentials
+* [x] Add ability to refresh dyno configuration via API
 * [ ] Add ability to set app name
-* [ ] Add ability to refresh dyno configuration via API
 * [ ] Add OAuth for accounts
 * [ ] Add ability to pick apps based on authenticated user